syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ai-assistview/EJ2_ASP.NETCORE/getting-started.md

 ## Configure suggestions and responses

-You can use the `promptSuggestions` property and the `promptRequest` event to add matching responses for prompts, or the default responses will be displayed.
+You can use the `promptSuggestions` property to add prompt suggestions and the `promptRequest` event to add responses when the prompt matches the specified prompts data otherwise, the default response will be displayed.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}